LaiaMartinezMotis/Available-Licenses-Research/README.md

 * Generic(No Protection): The term generic is the opposite of trademark and a generic term can never be converted as a trademark.

+##### How long can you protect your trade mark for?

+In most countries, trade mark protection lasts 10 years, starting from the date of your trade mark application.
+You can then renew your trade mark protection for 10 years each time, for as long as you like.
+When you own a trade mark, you can sell it to someone else or give them permission to use it through a trade mark licensing agreement.

+##### How you register a trade mark?

+* If you only trade in one EU country, you will only need protection in that country.
+In this case, you can register a trade mark at national level.
+Contact your national office.

+* If you only trade in Belgium, the Netherlands or Luxemburg, you should register your trade mark at the Benelux Office for Intellectual Property (BOIP).
+This gives you protection in these three countries.

+* If you need protection in all EU countries, you should register your trademark with the European Union Intellectual Property Rights Office (EUIPO).
+For more details on trade marks in the EU, check the trade mark page of the EUIPO.

+* For international protection, in particular if you trade outside the EU, you can register your trade mark with the World Intellectual Property Organisation (WIPO).

 ##### Patents
 A patent protects new inventions and covers how things work, what they do, how they do it, what they are made of and how are they made, A patent gives you the ability to take legal action to try to stop others from copying, manufacturing, selling adn imporing your invention without your permissions.

+Registering a patent gives you exclusive rights over your invention for a limited period, normally 20 years.
+Other people cannot make, use, offer for sale, sell or import a product or a process based on your patented invention.
+You can give someone else temporary permission to use the invention through a patent license agreement or sell the patent to someone else.
+You cannot renew a patent after it expires.

 ###### What can I do with it?
 Patents allow you to:
 * Sell the invention and associated intellectual property rights.
 * License the invention to someone else, but retain ownership and certain rights in the IP.
 * Discuss the invention with others in order to set up a bussines based around the invention.

+###### How you register a patent?

+If you need protection in only one European country, you can register a patent at national level.
+Check which local patent office  to contact.
+For European-wide protection, you can register a European patent with the European Patent Office (EPO).
+A European patent also needs to be validated by the national patent office in each country where protection is required.
+Depending on the country's law, you may have to provide translations or pay fees by a certain date.

 ##### Trade Secret
 Trade secrets can be a company’s most valuable IP asset, differentiating it from its competitors.